 Every child experiences a range of music through listening and through participating by playing instruments and singing.
 Older children are taught the basics of pitch and rhythm.
 There is an emphasis on enjoyment and alongside the development of individual skills runs the important social skills of working with a group of children.
-There are opportunities for KS2 pupils to have lessons on one of a varioty of instruments at school from peripatotic teachers.
-These on one of a variety of instruments at school from peripatetic teachers.
+There are opportunities for KS2 pupils to have lessons on one of a variety of instruments at school from peripatetic teachers.
 These lessons are paid for by parents.
 Please contact the office if you are interested.